 Please remember that The CFEngine key restoration is mandatory for the clients to update properly, but if the Rudder server address changes, the agents will block.
 You have to delete every root-.pub key in /var/rudder/cfengine-community/ppkeys/ for things to work again.

-13.3 Application tuning
+12.3 Performance tuning

-Some applications used by Rudder can be tuned to your needs, like Apache HTTPd.
+Rudder and some applications used by Rudder (like the Apache web server, or Jetty) can be tuned to your needs.